webonise/Front-End/Guidelines/Magento-theme-installation-giudelines.md

 ###METHOD II.
 Install via placing appropriate theme template folders in your Magento Installation.

 1. Select the theme which you want to download and download it's zip file.

   ![alt tag](/images/Magento-images/i12.jpg)

 2. Unzip the zip file and rename the file (eg. mMagezon)

-3. go to mMagezon → app rename it with the same name as the unzipped folder name i.e. mMageZon and place it in magento_installation folder/apps/design/frontend/mMageZon(create a new folder which will be package)/mMagezon (create a new folder which will be theme)/ layout and template
+3. Go to mMagezon → app rename it with the same name as the unzipped folder name i.e. mMageZon and place it in magento_installation folder/apps/design/frontend/mMageZon(create a new folder which will be package)/mMagezon (create a new folder which will be theme)/ layout and template

   ![alt tag](/images/Magento-images/i13.jpg)

-4.  go to mMagezon →skin rename it with the same name as the unzipped folder i.e. mMageZon and place it in magento_installation_folder/skin/frontend/mMagezon(create a new folder which will be package)/mMagezon (create a new folder which will be theme)/ css, Images,js etc.
+4. Go to mMagezon →skin rename it with the same name as the unzipped folder i.e. mMageZon and place it in magento_installation_folder/skin/frontend/mMagezon(create a new folder which will be package)/mMagezon (create a new folder which will be theme)/ css, Images,js etc.

   ![alt tag](/images/Magento-images/i14.jpg)

 5. Open Admin Panel and go to CMS → Pages select home page and then go to->Design ->custom Layout → mMagezon .

   ![alt tag](/images/Magento-images/i15.jpg)